github/codeql/docs/ql-documentation/learn-ql/java/dataflow.rst

 Local data flow
 ---------------

 Local data flow is data flow within a single method or callable.
-Local data flow is usually easier, faster and more precise than global data flow, and is sufficient for many queries.
+Local data flow is usually easier, faster, and more precise than global data flow, and is sufficient for many queries.

 Using local data flow
 ~~~~~~~~~~~~~~~~~~~~~